spacemeshos/docs/docs/experimental/node-split.md

 For the easiness we're hosting the publicly available instance at http://smesher-beta.spacemesh.network it does NOT communicate with ANY servers other than the ones that you specify.
 It talks to your local apis only.

 Wherever opening please specify the url to the`--grpc-json-listener` specified on the smeshing service.

+This UI uses ONLY the json api endpoint and communicates fully over http(s).

+And because a smeshing-service by default also uses the proxied v2 api endpoint there is no need to specify a node endpoint in the UI.